 The government puts a limit on the value of the assets you can own and still qualify as a QMB.
 The QMB limit for assets is $9,090 for an individual and $13,630 for a married couple.
 But many assets, such as your house, your car, and certain personal and household goods, aren't part of the resources that are counted.
 QMB follows the SSI guidelines for which assets are countable.

-If your income is slightly too high for you to qualify for QMB benefits, you may still be eligible for one of two other state medical assistance programs: Specified Low-Income Medicare Beneficiary (SLMB) or Qualifying Individual (QI).
-The resource limits for eligibility are the same as for a QMB, but the income limits are 20%–80% higher, depending on the program.
+If your income is slightly too high for you to qualify for QMB benefits, you may still be eligible for another state medical assistance program: Specified Low-Income Medicare Beneficiary (SLMB).
+The resource limits for SLMB eligibility are the same as for a QMB, but the income limits are 20% higher.

-Because the SLMB and QI programs are for people with higher incomes, they have fewer benefits than the QMB program.
-The SLMB and QI programs pay all or part of the Medicare Part B monthly premium, but do not pay any Medicare deductibles or coinsurance amounts.
+Because the SLMB program is for people with higher incomes, SLMBs get fewer benefits than QMBs.
+The SLMB program pays the Medicare Part B monthly premium, but doesn't pay any Medicare deductibles or coinsurance amounts.
 Nonetheless, this means potential savings of more than a thousand dollars per year.